 Gift cards

 Did you know that most gift cards are not allowed to expire or have fees?
-BC’s gift card law speaks to expiry dates, when fees can be charged, and what information must be disclosed to you.
+BC’s gift card law speaks to expiry dates when fees can be charged, and what information must be disclosed to you.

 The law uses the term “prepaid purchase card” and defines it as “a card, written certificate or other voucher or device with a monetary value that is issued or sold to a person in exchange for the future supply of goods or services to a consumer, and includes a gift card and gift certificate”.
-This means that vouchers and credits apply.

 Read the Prepaid Purchase Cards Regulation.